e-gov/GOVSSO/Representee.md

 ### 3.2 Session update requests with representation data

-Representation data will not carry on by default to subsequent ID Tokens.
-The client application should request representation data with following [session update requests](TechnicalSpecification#63-session-update-request) if needed.
+By default, representation data will not be carried over to subsequent ID Tokens.
+If needed, the client application should request representation data with the following [session update requests](TechnicalSpecification#63-session-update-request).

 #### 3.2.1 Session update requests with `representee_list` scope

-To get a new up-to-date `representee_list`, the scope needs to be added to session update request.
+To get a new up-to-date `representee_list`, the client application needs to add scope to the session update request.

 ***Example GovSSO session update request with `representee_list` scope***
 ````